Sangathamizhan1810/spotify-downloader-project/README.md

 Run the code , using Live server in the Visual Studio Code .

-In case facing any difficulties in running the project , just simply use the link (sangathamizhan7.ccbp.tech) in the browser .
+In case facing any difficulties in running the project , just simply use the link (sangathamizhan7.ccbp.tech) in the browser to see the full output.

 description about the code :
 **User Authentication:** Simple login form with email and password.